tagus/git-deploy/README.md

 ### `branch`

 The branch name of the remote repo to push to.
-By default, `master` is used.
+By default, `main` is used.
 Note that this branch must already exist in the remote repo.

 ### `message`